 From 2018 -2019, the Sacramento Food Policy Council Environmental Justice Food Access Campaign lead the development of healthy food access policies for the Sacramento County General Plan.
 In December of 2019, Sacramento County passed the first Environmental Justice Element, as required by Senate Bill 1000, which also contained these healthy food access policies.
-The Environmental Justice Element mandates a Countywide Food System Assessment and Action Plan for an equitable, just, and sustainable Sacramento food system to be completed by 2022.
+The Environmental Justice Element mandates a Countywide Food System Assessment and Action Plan for an equitable, just, and sustainable Sacramento food system to be completed by 2022 and 2024 respectively.
 SFPC and Lead Partner Green Tech Education & Employment, alongside county and non profit partners have received a grant from the United States Department of Agriculture to lead the Sacramento Food System Assessment.

 SFPC has worked to promote creative solutions to boosting CalFresh utilization at farmers markets.
 SFPC received a City of Sacramento Creative Economy grant to build a bilingual public art piece in Oak Park that bridges art and activism by informing CalFresh/food stamp recipients that they can use their benefits to purchase healthy, local food at farmers markets.
 The sign was unveiled at a community celebration on January 17, 2019.